 Join My Pilates Tribe

-My Pilates Tribe offer group Pilates classes in Camberley, Bagshot & Bisley.
+My Pilates Tribe offer group Pilates classes in Camberley, Bagshot & Bisley and one-to-one Pilates and small group fascia classes at my garden studio in Camberley.

-You can choose from a variety of classes; mixed ability morning classes for the early birds and beginners and mixed ability classes running on a Tuesday and Thursday evening.
+You can choose from a variety of group classes; mixed ability morning classes for the early birds, evening classes on a Tuesday and Thursday

 Be your best you and come and join the tribe.